signalfx/lambda-csharp/README.md

 MetricSender.sendMetric(dp);
 ```

 Sending custom metric in the Web API Controller layer on down for `ASP.Net Core Web API with Lambda` implementations is curtailed by the fact that the lambda context object is not available.
-However, the SignalFx C# Lambda Wrapper provides extension method `SignalFx.LambdaWrapper.AspNetCoreServer.Extensions.WrapperExtensions.AddMetricDataPoint()` for type `Microsoft.AspNetCoreServer.Http.HttpResponse` for exporting metric datapoints to SignalFx.
+However, the SignalFx C# Lambda Wrapper provides extension method `SignalFx.LambdaWrapper.AspNetCoreServer.Extensions.AddMetricDataPoint()` for type `Microsoft.AspNetCoreServer.Http.HttpResponse` for exporting metric datapoints to SignalFx.
 Below is an example of sending metrics from within a Web API Controller method.

 ```cs
 ...